***In-Person Workshops Happening!! – subscribe to newsletter below to stay in the loop!!***

 *To expand accessibility for folx who are facing financial hardship and/or have been marginalized, tuition is offered on a sliding scale for independently held classes.
 Please honestly consider your own situation and pay what you can.
 You may find this guide by Alexis J Cunningfolk to be a useful tool.

 * All classes listed will be in 3D!
-While we are still wading through this pandemic all workshops will be masked and we will all need to show proof of vaccination.
-If you are unable to be vaccinated but would like to participate contact me directly.
+While we are still wading through this pandemic all workshops will be masked.

 Traditional Thai Massage & Bodywork; Foundations

 Ready to delve into the amazing world of Thai bodywork?
 Have you already had a taste, but need a refresher to give you the confidence to share your gifts?
-Are you feeling stagnant in your work and want a completely different angle to approach the body?
-Are you having pain/repetitive injury from the way you are currently using your body, and would like to discover some new tools (feet, knees, femurs, etc.)?
-This workshop is for you!
+Perhaps you are feeling stagnant in your work and want a completely different angle to approach the body or maybe you are experiencing pain/repetitive injury from the way you are currently using your body, and would like to discover some new tools (feet, knees, femurs, etc.).
+Join us!

 In this workshop you will: